alejo4373/backend-development-bootcamp/session_1.md

 <sup>*</sup> Not an exhaustive list

-We will not get into the details of Relational vs Non-Relational (a.k.a SQL vs NOSQL) databases but know that one of the difference reside in the way of retrieving information from the database and the way it is stored.
+We will not get into the details of Relational vs Non-Relational (a.k.a SQL vs NOSQL) databases but know that one of the key differences resides in the way they store and retrieving information and some are better suited for some scenarios.

 ### Our Tools

+**Database Server Software**: PostgreSQL

+**Web Server Software**: Express.js running in Node.js

 **Programing Language**: JavaScript
-**Database Server**: PostgreSQL
-**Server Framework**: Express.js running in Node.js

 For our web server, we will use the JavaScript programming language running in Node.js and a using the Express.js web framework.
 For our database server we will use PostgreSQL and SQL